mtgpublic/infinitode-dqseq/README.md

 Using the sequence is very simple.
 Before that, however, make sure you have a good understanding of infinitode daily quests and are clear on the following points.

+[Infinitode 2 Wiki - Bonus](https://infinitode-2.fandom.com/wiki/Bonuses) provides a brief introduction to the mechanics of Bonus in Infinitode Dailyquest.
+Here, the focus will primarily be on the description method of the data.

 ### Dense Marker Sequence Standard

 Use Arabic numerals to describe the sequence, with a space between every five selections.
 Dense Marker first created this description method, which was then used for community communication sequences.